-Frozen 2 Travels "Into the Unknown": But is it Worth the Journey?
+"Frozen 2" Travels "Into the Unknown": But is it Worth the Journey?

 SPOILERS ahead if you have not seen Frozen 2!

-With Frozen 2, all of our favorite characters are back, but in the opening song “Some Things Never Change” we learn that everyone is older, not much has changed, and they're about to experience some sort of transformation.
+With Frozen 2, all of the characters are back, but in the opening song “Some Things Never Change” we learn that everyone is older, not much has changed, but they're all about to experience some sort of transformation.

 What’s Anna’s role in Arendelle now that her sister is queen?